breatheco-de/content/src/content/error/hola-error.md

 #### The Modal

-Everyone hates a modal, it is super annoying, always asking you to subscribe to a newsletter! 🙂
+Maybe everyone hates a modal, it is super annoying, always asking you to subscribe to a newsletter! 🙂

 Here is how a modal looks by default on Bootstrap.